mennetorelli/Plumberz/README.md

             .| stdoutC)
 ```

-It is almost identical to the `client_stdin` function, except that we have to take care that `stdinC` doesn't know when the user has finished to type something,
+It is almost identical to the `client_file` function shown before,
+except that we have to take care that `stdinC` doesn't know when the user has finished to type something,
 therefore we added a `takeWhileCE (/= _cr)` to consider only the first line of input.

 # Wordcount with timeout
-This section contains the core of the research and is inspired by [the research conducted by Philippe and Luca](https://github.com/plumberz/plumberz.github.io),
+This section contains the core of the research and is inspired by [the research conducted by Philippe and Luca](https://github.com/plumberz/plumberz.github.io), in which,
-in which, given a tumbling window of 5 seconds and an input stream of lines of text,
+given a tumbling window of 5 seconds and an input stream of lines of text,
-the wordcount program returns at every closing of the window the HashMap containing the occurrences of each word.
+the wordcount program returns at every closing of the window the hashmap containing the occurrences of each word.

-In this case, we tried to adapt this concept to the client/server architecture described before,
+In this case, we tried to adapt this concept of time window to the client/server architecture described before,
 so that the server computes the occurrences of each word and deals with the time window at the same time.